micmejia/bible-dump/NKJV/Matthew/Matt 22.md

 Then the Pharisees went and plotted how they might entangle Him in _His_ talk.

 ###### 16
-And they sent to Him their disciples with the Herodians, saying, "Teacher, we know that You are true, and teach the way of God in truth; nor do You care about anyone, for You do not [^c]regard the person of men.
+And they sent to Him their disciples with the Herodians, saying, "Teacher, we know that You are true, and teach the way of God in truth; nor do You care about anyone, for You do not regard the person of men.

 ###### 17
 Tell us, therefore, what do You think?
 Is it lawful to pay taxes to Caesar, or not?"

 ###### 18
-But Jesus [^d]perceived their wickedness, and said, "Why do you test Me, _you_ hypocrites?
+But Jesus perceived their wickedness, and said, "Why do you test Me, _you_ hypocrites?

 ###### 19
 Show Me the tax money."
 So they brought Him a denarius.